altruios/namshubettulpa/public/namshubettuple/redeye.md

 *Then he took off his shirt*
-*He wrapped it around the rod, then tied it around his wrists* *He sat down with his legs crossed around the pillar and hugged it* 'Pole dancing kent, navigator of dreams.'
+*He wrapped it around the rod, then tied it around his wrists* *He sat down with his legs crossed around the pillar and hugged it* 'M::Pole dancing Kent, navigator of dreams.'
 *Suddenly pulled away from the pole and towards the edge of the gear* *He started climbing*
-'Follow the leader.'
+'M::Follow the leader.'
 *She threw the jacket around the pole*
 *Then tied it to her wrists*
 ~The sleeves just long enough to tie in a knot around her arms~